 Our collection of contemporary Australian Aboriginal art is the result of a longstanding relationship with the APY Art Centre Collective.
-"The Collective" is a group of Aboriginal art studios located in communities across the APY Lands (Anangu Pitjantjatjara Yankunytjatjara), a region in the vast central Australian desert.
+"The Collective" is a group of Aboriginal art studios located in communities across the APY Lands (Anangu Pitjantjatjara Yankunytjatjara), a region in the vast Central Australian desert.
 These communities are small, but are home to a raft of acclaimed artists and revered cultural custodians.

 Each piece in the hotel collection was created in a remote APY art studio especially for The Wall Street Hotel.
-Five top tier artists from the region were invited, as part of the special commission, to create a series of painted works in their signature style to adorn our walls.
+Five top-tier artists from the region were invited, as part of the special commission, to create a series of painted works in their signature style to adorn our walls.
 The artists then worked with designers and master printmakers to recreate the paintings as works on paper.
 Every piece in this ground-breaking collection has distinct cultural ties to the next.
 And together, it is a fine example of the integrity, richness and beauty for which this internationally celebrated art movement is renowned.

-The APY Art Centre Collective (the Collective) is a formidable group of the most celebrated and ambitious remote Aboriginal art studios in Australia, each exploring a diverse range of mediums to express and share their Tjukurpa (dreaming stories), which have been passed down from the ancestors.
+The APY Art Centre Collective (the Collective) is a formidable group of the most celebrated and ambitious remote Aboriginal art studios in Australia, each exploring a diverse range of mediums to express and share their Tjukurpa (dreaming stories), which have been passed down from their ancestors.

 There are more than 500 artists working in studios across the APY region.
-These studios play a vital and powerful role in Aboriginal communities that are struggling with complex physical and social conditions marked by intergenerational trauma, remoteness, poverty and ill health.
+These studios play a vital and powerful role in Aboriginal communities that are struggling with complex physical and social conditions marked by intergenerational trauma, remoteness, poverty, and ill-health.
 Through cultural activity and income generation, significant progress is made towards improving the economic, social and psychological health and well-being of local people.

 FACTS ABOUT APY ART CENTRES: